Woodworking: Materials

+See also Wood: Properties and Tonewood: Properties.

 Historically, woodworkers relied upon the woods native to their region, until transportation and trade innovations made more exotic woods available to the craftsman.
 Woods are typically sorted into three basic types: hardwoods typified by tight grain and derived from broadleaf trees, softwoods from coniferous trees, and man-made materials such as plywood and MDF.

 Hardwoods, botanically known as angiosperms, are deciduous and shed their leaves annually with temperature changes.
 Softwoods come from trees botanically known as gymnosperms, which are coniferous, cone-bearing, and stay green year round.
-Although a general pattern, softwoods are not necessarily always “softer” than hardwoods, and vice versa.
+Although a general pattern, softwoods are not necessarily always "softer" than hardwoods, and vice versa.

 Softwood is most commonly found in the regions of the world with lower temperatures and is typically less durable, lighter in weight, and more vulnerable to pests and fungal attacks in comparison to hardwoods.
 They typically have a paler color and a more open grain than hardwoods, which contributes to the tendency of felled softwood to shrink and swell as it dries.
 Softwoods usually have a lower density, around 432–592 kg/m3, which can compromise its strength.
 Density, however, does vary within both softwoods and hardwoods depending on the wood's geographical origin and growth rate.
 However, the lower density of softwoods also allows it to have a greater strength with lighter weight.
 In the United States, softwoods are typically cheaper and more readily available and accessible.
 Most softwoods are suitable for general construction, especially framing, trim, and finish work, and carcassing.